stingraze/cuda-matrix-benchmark/README.md

 # cuda-matrix-benchmark
-Just a short CUDA source that benchmarks using Matrix etc.
+Just a short CUDA source code that benchmarks using Matrix and input file etc.

 (C)Tsubasa Kato - Inspire Search Corp.
 2025/6/2 using ChatGPT o3 and Perplexity Pro.